MikeRaadsheer/HIMBot/README.md

 # himbot
-a c# chatbot fpr twitch
+a c# chatbot for twitch